dorelljames/dorellblog/content/blog/groq-a-graphql-alternative/index.md

 ## [Graph-Relational Object Queries (GROQ)](https://www.sanity.io/docs/groq)

-GraphQL is a query language for API's and **GROQ** is also a query language but JSON-based.
+GraphQL is a query language for API's and **GROQ** is also a query language but for JSON.
 It carries on the work that has become so fashionable similar to the implementations of GraphQL which allows robust transformations, filters, projections, and many more.

 In simpler terms, GROQ just like GraphQL allows us to describe exactly how we want to shape our data through filters, projections, and many more.